Improvements to our website

 How we will prepare Southwark

-Our vision is for a just, equal and resilient Southwark, where all residents are protected from the changing climate and have the same opportunities to thrive in our borough.
+Our vision is for a just, equal and resilient Southwark.
+A borough where all residents are protected from the changing climate and have the same opportunities to thrive .
 The impacts of climate change do not impact all people in the same way, and inequalities could be made worse without us taking action now.

-We cannot achieve this alone, and will only do it by working with partners in London such as the Greater London Authority, London Councils and other boroughs.
+We cannot achieve this alone.
+We will only be able to do it by working with partners in London such as the Greater London Authority, London Councils and other boroughs.
 We will need to work with major organisations in the borough such as universities, schools and NHS trusts.
-We will partner with government, the Environment Agency and others, and we will also work with local businesses, residents and all those committed to building a fairer and more sustainable Southwark.
+We will partner with government, the Environment Agency and others.
+We will also work with local businesses and residents.
+As well as all those committed to building a fairer and more sustainable Southwark.

 Below are the goals and key actions we have set out to tackling each climate risk.